reneevanderwalt/marketing-lab/src/blog/seven-tips-to-prevent-no-shows.md

 We live in an era of planning, scheduling, and shared calendars.
 If it is not in my calendar, it doesn’t exist.
 Ensure people know when your event is by getting them to add it to their calendar.

-<a href="https://marketing-lab.nl/work/how-to-add-to-calendar">>> Add to Calendar in Customer Insights - Journeys</a>
+<a href="https://renee.vanderwalt.eu/blog/how-to-add-to-calendar">>> Add to Calendar in Customer Insights - Journeys</a>

 ## Tip #2 - Reminders

 Just like my agenda, it's easier if I'm reminded about an event than if I have to remind myself.
 A good reminder flow not only helps registrants remember the event, but if done right, it will also make them feel more engaged.

-<a href=" https://marketing-lab.nl/work/how-to-create-event-reminder-journey">>> Create a Reminder Flow in Customer Insights - Journeys</a>

 ## Tip #3 - Surprise Them on Another Channel